Taeyang's net worth: Here's how much wealth the BIGBANG member has amassed

 What is the net worth of BIGBANG’s Taeyang?

-According to KpopStarz, Taeyang has a net worth of USD 40 million (INR 332 crore approx.) as of 2023.
+According to KpopStarz, Taeyang has a net worth of USD 40 million (RM186.2 million approx.) as of 2023.
 While most of this wealth comes from his singing and composing credits, his luxury fashion collaborations and shareholdings in South Korea’s biggest entertainment agency, YG Entertainment, also earn him impressive sums.

-According to The Korea Herald, Taeyang and his fellow BIGBANG member G-Dragon invested around USD 3 million (INR 24 crore approx.) in their former agency, YG Entertainment.
+According to The Korea Herald, Taeyang and his fellow BIGBANG member G-Dragon invested around USD 3 million (RM13.9 million approx.) in their former agency, YG Entertainment.
 The investment decision was taken in 2016, looking at the ‘foreseen growth and vision of YG Plus’ and its subsidiary business segments.

 As for BIGBANG’s group activities, the band has reportedly sold more than 150 million albums globally, and given Taeyang’s multiple songwriting credits for their tracks, he surely earns massive royalties to date.
 Did you know that BIGBANG were the first Korean artist to grab a spot on the Forbes Celebrity 100 list?
 Forbes Korea also ranked them as one of the most powerful celebrities in South Korea from 2009 to 2016.
 While each member has shifted gears from band activities to solo outings, BIGBANG still remains one of the most influential K-pop acts.